-Scattered along the back of the dunes there are a number of, non residential, privately owned, wooden beach huts.
-Cornwall Council's policy is not to replace any huts which fall into disrepair and not to permit the erection of any new such structures.
+Scattered along the back of the dunes there are a number of, non residential, privately owned, wooden beach huts (the land on which they stand is leased from Cornwall Council).
+Cornwall Council's policy is not to re-new the leases for any huts which fall into disrepair and not to permit the erection of any new such structures.